RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 |

 ================================
-AMD ROCm™ Release Notes v4.0
+AMD ROCm™ Release Notes v4.1
 ================================
-December, 2020
+March, 2021

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
 It also covers known issues in the ROCm v4.0.0 release.